 Meal Moth larvae dine on stored grains and can be found gorging themselves in silos, warehouses, and pantries around the world.

-The Meal Moth has a global presence thanks to the ability to store dried staple grain crops.
-Larvae of this species are not particular about the grain, eating into stashes of wheat, barley, corn, rice, and other staple crops.
+The Meal Moth has a global presence thanks to mankind's ability to store dried grain crops.
+Larvae of this species are not particular about the grain, and eat into stashes of wheat, barley, corn, rice, and other staples.
 Worldwide trade of these stored grains made it possible for the Meal Moth to find a food source anywhere grains are present.
-It has been found from the field where grains are grown, to distribution warehouses, to home pantries.
+It has been found in the fields where grains are grown, in distribution warehouses, and even home pantries.
 Because most storage areas are temperature-controlled, the Meal Moth can be present all year round.
 This species is the only one of its genus that is found in the U.S. and Canada.

 Scientific Name: Pyralis farinalis

 Size (Adult; Length): 14mm to 30mm (0.55in to 1.17in)

 Descriptors: grain, pantry, pest, bands, flying, crop pest

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.